How to obtain a Coxswain Ticket

 - On successful completion of the Coxswain course submit your application to AMSA and attend the ‘final assessment’ with the AMSA Examiner.

 Types of Coxswain Certificates

-Recent AMSA amendments have resulted in the introduction of the Coxswain Exemption 38 (Low Complexity Duties) Exemption 2017 (commonly known as Exemption 38).
+AMSA ammended the requirements regarding holding a Coxswain qualification by introducing the Marine Safety (Low Complexity Duties) Exemption 2017 (commonly known as Exemption 38).
 This exemption does not require any sea time to be obtained and does not require a final assessment by AMSA.
 To see details of where the certificate applies and the conditions of use please go to the AMSA website at this link

 Coxswain NC2 Certificate